Got vermiculite? Not sure what to do? RHI to the rescue!

 Why we recommend you remove the vermiculite from your attic

-- Additional Program Savings of 33-75%: By having the vermiculite removed from your attic you are able to participate in the Focus on Energy program called “Home Performance with ENERGY STAR”.
-This program will save you 33-75% of the material and labor costs of air sealing and insulating your attic – up to $2,000!
+- Additional Program Savings from Focus on Energy: By having the vermiculite removed from your attic you are able to participate in the Focus on Energy program called “Home Performance with ENERGY STAR”.
+This program will save you up to $2,000!

 - Home Sales, Resale Value, and Home Inspections: Discovering vermiculite in an attic is disappointing news for buyers, sellers, and real estate professionals.
 Missing, or not identifying vermiculite in an attic is a serious matter for home inspectors.
 Racine Home Insulators, LLC, can help solve this dilemma for all interested parties.
 Read more about vermiculite in attics at our article called: “Is vermiculite lurking in your attic?”.